Grey: Military

 During the American Civil War, the soldiers of the Confederate Army wore grey uniforms.
 At the beginning of the war, the armies of the North and of the South had very similar uniforms; some Confederate units wore blue, and some Union units wore grey.
-There naturally was confusion, and sometimes soldiers fired by mistake at soldiers of their own army.
-On June 6, 1861, the Confederate government issued regulations standardizing the army uniform and establishing cadet grey as the uniform color.
-This was (and still is) the color of the uniform of cadets at the United States Military Academy at West Point, and cadets at the Virginia Military Institute, which produced many officers for the Confederacy.
+There was confusion, and sometimes soldiers fired by mistake at soldiers of their own army.
+On June 6, 1861, the Confederate government issued regulations standardising the army uniform and establishing cadet grey as the uniform colour.
+This was (and still is) the colour of the uniform of cadets at the United States Military Academy at West Point, and cadets at the Virginia Military Institute, which produced many officers for the Confederacy.

 The new uniforms were designed by Nicola Marschall, a German-American artist, who also designed the original Confederate flag.
 He closely followed the design of contemporary French and Austrian military uniforms.
 Grey was not chosen for its camouflage value; this benefit was not appreciated for several more decades.
 The South lacked a major dye industry, though, and grey dyes were inexpensive and easy to manufacture.
-While some units had uniforms colored with good-quality dyes, which were a solid bluish-grey, others had uniforms colored with vegetable dyes made from sumac or logwood, which quickly faded in sunshine to the yellowish color of butternut squash.
+While some units had uniforms coloured with good-quality dyes, which were a solid bluish-grey, others had uniforms coloured with vegetable dyes made from sumac or logwood, which quickly faded in sunshine to the yellowish colour of butternut squash.

 The German Army wore grey uniforms from 1907 until 1945, during both the First World War and Second World War.
-The color chosen was a grey-green called field grey (feldgrau).
+The colour chosen was a grey-green called field grey (feldgrau).
 It was chosen because it was less visible at a distance than the previous German uniforms, which were Prussian blue.
-It was one of the first uniform colors to be chosen for its camouflage value, important in the new age of smokeless powder and more accurate rifles and machine guns.
+It was one of the first uniform colours to be chosen for its camouflage value, important in the new age of smokeless powder and more accurate rifles and machine guns.
 It gave the Germans a distinct advantage at the beginning of the First World War, when the French soldiers were dressed in blue jackets and red trousers.
 The Finnish Army also began using grey uniforms on the German model.

 Some of the more recent uniforms of the German Army and East German Army were field grey, as were some uniforms of the Swedish army.
 The formal dress (M/83) of the Finnish Army is grey.
 The Army of Chile wears field grey today.